CBD for Dogs: What Current Veterinary Research Can and Cannot Tell Us

 Key takeaway

-The FDA has not approved CBD for veterinary use.
-CBD pet products are sold as dietary supplements without pre-market safety or efficacy review.
-Third-party COA verification is the primary quality assurance mechanism available to practitioners and researchers evaluating specific products.
+The FDA has not approved CBD for use in dogs.
+CBD pet products are sold as supplements and do not undergo pre-market safety or efficacy review.
+The main quality tool available is third-party COA verification.

 Comparative evidence: CBD vs. alternative supplements

-The limitations of the CBD behavioral evidence base — small sample sizes, CYP450 interaction profile, regulatory ambiguity, and the critical finding that CBD monotherapy failed to reach significance in the most recent crossover trial — motivate review of alternative supplement categories with distinct pharmacological mechanisms.
+The limitations of the current CBD behavioral evidence — small samples, CYP450 interactions, regulatory gaps, and the fact that CBD alone failed to reach significance in the most recent major trial — make it worthwhile to look at other supplement categories that work through different mechanisms.

 Amino acid and peptide blends